Damp Proofing

 The key difference lies in the direction and source of the moisture:

 Each type requires a different damp proofing solution, so we never begin work without a professional survey.
-This ensures we identify the exact cause and recommend the most effective, long-lasting treatment, tailored to your property.
+This ensures we identify the exact cause and recommend the most effective, long-lasting treatment, tailored to your property (Find out how much damp proofing costs?)

 What are the signs of damp?